Chief of the Air Staff (Sweden): History

 The Chief of the Air Staff was from 1936 to 1994 the second most senior member of the Swedish Air Force after the Chief of the Air Force and headed the Air Staff.
 The position was initially held by a colonel (1937–1943) and later by a major general (1943–1994).
 When the Air Staff was disbanded in 1994, the office was eliminated.
 In 2019, the Air Staff was re-established and a Chief of the Air Staff was appointed again, this time held by a colonel.

 Between 1943 and 1966, the post of Vice Chief of the Air Staff existed.
-According to the rules of procedure for the Air Staff issued on 1 March 1962, the Vice Chief of the Air Staff (and the Air Surveillance Inspector and the Air Safety Inspector) were given responsibility for various departments and other organizational units within the Air Staff's areas of activity so that these executives in effect subsequently served as section heads.
+According to the rules of procedure for the Air Staff issued on 1 March 1962, the Vice Chief of the Air Staff (and the Inspector of the Control and Reporting System and the Inspector of the Flying Safety Service) were given responsibility for various departments and other organizational units within the Air Staff's areas of activity so that these executives in effect subsequently served as section heads.